 You may have one or the other as a consumer, but what should you do as a business?
 Do you kit your employees out with the best of Apple or do you sign them up to Google's Android and let them have a bit more device choice?

 Unfortunately, there's a lot more to it than that.
-Security is arguably the most pressing concern for businesses - particularly as most will have been working remotely and look set to continue doing so.
+Security is arguably the most pressing concern for businesses – particularly as most will have been working remotely and look set to continue doing so.
 Then there are key details such as cost, compatibility, how easy it is to instal, use and learn.
-You may be an Apple-aficionado, but does Jeff in accounts no his way around an iPad?
+You may be an Apple aficionado, but does Jeff in accounting know his way around an iPad?

 These are the consideration you need to make when choosing a business-wide operating system.
 Just like being Liverpool or Everton, Labour or Tory, you can be Apple or Android (or neither if you find a niche OS).

 Android vs iOS: Hardware choice

 Although we are mainly focusing on the operating systems, your choice will almost certainly be led by the hardware they support.
 It is very unlikely that a consumer will choose an iPhone because they prefer iOS as it is usually a case of having iOS because it is on the iPhone they want.